-Internal audits are conducted by the Internal Audit Department, which consists of nineteen members as of April 1, 2021, and reports directly to the President, CEO, and Representative Director.
+Internal audits are conducted by the Internal Audit Department, which consists of sixteen members that includes some members with professional qualifications, such as Certified Internal Auditor, Certified Information System Auditor, and Certified Public Accountant as of April 1, 2023 and reports directly to the Representative Director, President and CEO.
 The main duty of the Internal Audit Department is to conduct audits of operations and internal controls related to financial reporting, based on its annual audit plan.
+The audit results are reported to the Representative Director, President and CEO as well as the Audit and Supervisory Board and the Board of Directors.